wailsapp/docsv1/content/gettingstarted/linux.md

 ## Prerequisites

-Wails uses cgo to bind to the native rendering engines so a number of platform dependent libraries are needed as well as an installation of Go.
+Wails uses cgo to bind to the native rendering engines so a number of platform dependencies are needed as well as an installation of Go.
 The basic requirements are:

 - Go 1.12 or above
 - gcc + libraries